Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Experiments

-We report the $\mathrm{minOD}$, $\mathrm{maxTC}$, $\mathrm{SminOD}$, and $\mathrm{SmaxTC}$ results of all methods on the CVPR18 dataset in Table~\ref{tab:res_cvpr} and on the VRW23 dataset in Table~\ref{tab:res_our}, respectively.
-The prediction horizon $S$ is set to $150$ (corresponding to a 30-second scanpath) for CVPR18 dataset and $50$ (corresponding to a 10-second scanpath) for VRW23 dataset.
-The slice length, $T_s$, for computing $\mathrm{SminOD}$ and $\mathrm{SmaxTC}$ is set to one of the three values, $\{5,10,15\}$.
+We report the $\mathrm{minOD}$, $\mathrm{maxTC}$, $\mathrm{minLEV}$, and $\mathrm{minDTW}$ results on the CVPR18 dataset in Table~\ref{tab:res_cvpr} and on the VRW23 dataset in Table~\ref{tab:res_our}, respectively.
+Additionally, we offer $\mathrm{SminOD}$ and $\mathrm{SmaxTC}$ results of all methods on the CVPR18 and VRW23 datasets in Table~\ref{tab:res_cvpr_vrw_merge}.
+The prediction horizon $S$ is set to $150$ (corresponding to 30-second scanpaths) for CVPR18 and $50$ (corresponding to 10-second scanpaths) for VRW23.
 From the tables, we make several interesting observations.
-First, the path-only model provides a highly nontrivial solution to panoramic scanpath prediction, consistent with the observation in~\cite{rondon2022track}.
+First, the path-only model provides a highly nontrivial solution to panoramic scanpath prediction, compared with the random baseline, consistent with the observation in~\cite{rondon2022track}.
 This also explains the emerging but possibly ``biased'' view that the historical scanpath is all you need~\cite{chao2021transformer}.
-In particular, the path-only model performs better (or at least on par with) Xu18 (CB sal) and TRACK (CB sal) under the OD metric family.
-Second, the performance of saliency-based scanpath predictors improve when the ground-truth saliency maps are allowed on the CVPR18 dataset.
-This provides evidence that in our experimental setting, the (historical) visual context can be beneficial, if it is extracted and incorporated properly.
-Nevertheless, such visual information may be less useful when the prediction horizon is relatively short, or even harmful with inapt incorporation, as evidenced by the temporal correlation results on the VRW23 dataset.
-Third, the proposed methods provide consistent performance improvements on both datasets and under all evaluation metrics (except for $\mathrm{minOD}$ on the CVPR18 dataset).
+In particular, the path-only model performs better than (or at least on par with) Xu18 (CB-sal) and TRACK (CB-sal) under most metrics except for the TC family.
+Second, the performance of saliency-based scanpath predictors improves when the ground-truth saliency maps are allowed on CVPR18.
+This provides evidence that the (historical) visual context can be beneficial if it is extracted and incorporated properly.
+Nevertheless, such visual information may be less useful when the prediction horizon is relatively short, or even harmful with inapt incorporation, as evidenced by the TC results on VRW23.
+Third, our methods provide state-of-the-art performance on both datasets and under all evaluation metrics (except for $\mathrm{minOD}$ on CVPR18).